Rating based on our GenoPalate review

 The reports analyze the parts of your genes that are linked to nutrition.
-It then makes recommendations if a positive health outcome is associated with personalized genetic makeup.
+It then makes science based recommendations if a positive health outcome is associated with personalized genetic makeup.
 Specifically, the report contains:

 - Optimal intake for 23 nutrients, including amounts of vitamins and minerals.